Why Americans Renounce Their Citizenship

 American-born, but having lived and worked in Switzerland for 12 years as a software developer, Samuelson first considered renouncing his citizenship in 2012, after being unable to refinance his $450,000 condominium through a Swiss bank.
 The bank refused his request due to the Foreign Account Tax Compliance Act (FATCA), which was enacted in 2010 to keep tabs on the non-US financial accounts of US citizens living or working abroad.

 However, FATCA places the task of identifying these accounts upon non-US financial institutions, such as the Swiss bank that denied Samuelson’s refinance application.
-The banks must be FATCA-complaint and report the accounts of US citizens to the IRS – if they don’t they can face huge penalties.
-So many banks refuse to even open a checking account, let alone refinance a half a million dollar condo, for Americans.
+The banks must be FATCA-compliant and report the accounts of US citizens to the IRS – if they don’t they can face huge penalties.
+So many banks refuse to even open a checking account, let alone refinance a half a million-dollar condo, for Americans.

 Daniel Samuelson didn’t want to renounce his citizenship, he resorted to it as a strategy to improve his financial situation in Switzerland.
 In fact, his ancestors had sailed to the US on the Mayflower and he felt a strong affinity for the country of his birth.
 Although he also had 700 years of family history in Switzerland, he planned on retiring in the US.